 He walked more than that each day as part of his job, and he was over 70 years old.
 We sometimes had to carry an exhausted teenager, but never this senior.
 I assure you that he did not need the walking stick to avoid falling off the narrow bridge.

 Australia is a wonderful place to visit, but I wouldn’t want to live here.
-So why have I lived here for forty six years?
-It was great when I came here, but over-population and government policy have changed things, but there are still amazing things to experience.
+So why have I lived here for forty seven years?
+Over-population and government policy have changed things, but there are still amazing things to experience.

 My first home had the standard quarter acre of land.
 The government is allowing smaller and smaller parcels of land all the time.
 Prices have soared so that we are no longer cheaper than the UK.
-So I’ve got my eye fixed longingly on Central America.
+The cost of living has soared too.

 My Long Term Travel Plans